dotnet/designs/accepted/2021/workloads/workload-installation.md

 # Installer Abstraction API

-- Get unit of installation: workloads or packs
+- Get *unit of installation*: workloads or packs
 - If unit of installation is workloads
   - Install workload
     - Optionally using offline installation cache folder
     - Should support transaction / rollback
-  - Download workload artifacts to offline cache folder
+  - Download workload artifacts to offline cache folder (for a given workload)
     - This should support using the currently installed workload manifests, or another set of manifest, which may be for a future SDK feature band.
 This is so that VS for Mac can use the currently installed version of the SDK to pre-download the assets for an updated SDK.
   - Uninstall workload
   - List installed workloads